Unoccupied Property Rating

 The local authority has discretion to give further relief on the remaining bill.
 Details are provided in the Council’s Policy for Discretionary Rates Reliefs, which is available here.

 Non-Profit Making Organisation Relief

 The local authority has discretion to give relief to Non-Profit Making Organisations.
-Full details can be obtained from the Revenues Section.
+Details are provided in the Council’s Policy for Discretionary Rates Reliefs.

 Local authorities have a general power to grant discretionary local discounts.
-Full details can be obtained from the local authority.
+Details are provided in the Council’s Policy for Discretionary Rates Reliefs.

 The local authority has discretion to give hardship relief in specific circumstances.
-Full details can be obtained from the local authority.
+Details are provided in the Council’s Policy for Discretionary Rates Reliefs.

 Rate Relief for Businesses in Rural Areas

 Certain types of properties in a rural settlement with a population below 3,000 may be entitled to relief.
 The property must be the only general store, the only post office or a food shop and have a rateable value of less than £8,500, or the only public house or the only petrol station and have a rateable value of less than £12,500.
 The property has to be occupied.
 An eligible ratepayer is entitled to relief at 50% of the full charge whilst the local authority also has discretion to give further relief on the remaining bill.
 Full details can be obtained from the Revenues section (tel: 01629 761261 e-mail firstname.lastname@example.org).